Jodie's Mentoring Session with Shay the Border CollieMar 11, 2015

 We also played around with creating interest through various layers introduced in the foreground, middle ground and background.
 One thing I don't like about shooting at New Farm Park is the ugly concrete garden edges - so by shooting over a bush in the foreground, it takes the attention away from that by concealing the garden edges.

-If you've read my book Dog Shots, you'll know a staple shot type of mine is the "puppy dog eyes" shot.
+You may know by now that a staple shot type of mine is the "puppy dog eyes" shot.
 Looking down on the dog facing upwards towards you, with an alert, engaged expression, this shot is great for pet rescue profiles as it plays on the emotions of the viewer.
 It's also an appealing shot for dog owners, as this is the little face they see looking up at them every day and most owners strongly identify with it.

 This kind of shot can be done in open shade, but I like to add a bit of interest by introducing some gentle backlighting.
 We talked about the best spot to place Shay so that the light fell on the back of her.